gilbertorgit/jnpr_apstra_kvm/README.md

 1. Python script to create, start, stop and delete the entire topology
 2. All the necessary steps to create a full lab using Apstra and Juniper vQFX and vMX
+3. Python script to create all Apstra configuration is provided in the folder "api_config"
-3. Word document providing all steps to configure your entire topology:
+4. Alternatively, there is a PDF document providing all steps to configure your entire topology:

     3.1 If you are a Partner, contact your Juniper Account Manager

     3.2 If you are an End Customer, contact your Partner
-4. MPLS Core configuration
+5. MPLS Core configuration
-5. Lab Topology
+6. Lab Topology

 Following this guide, you will be able to build